Graduate Training in Data-Enabled Research into Human Behavior and its Cognitive and Neural Mechanisms

 Each year we host one or more scientists who play leading roles in major research laboratories for three-day visits.
-In additions to scientific talks, the visits include conversations about types of jobs for PhD graduates, ways to build a social network that supports career development, and advice for job searching and interviewing.
+In addition to scientific talks, the visits include conversations about types of jobs for PhD graduates, ways to build a social network that supports career development, and advice for job searching and interviewing.
 Over the course of the NRT program, these immersive encounters will include leading figures from industry and academia.

+NOTE: NSF Award 1449828 is in its final year and will end with the 2020-2021 trainee cohort.
 Any University of Rochester graduate student in a discipline related to computer science, data science, or brain and cognitive sciences is welcome to apply.